navono/redux-undo-redo/README.md

 1. Harder implementation than just applying high-order-reducer
 2. Developers need to be aware they need to provide reverting actions to support undo (or is it a pro?)

+---
+## Change point
+Add optional parameter in `undo` and `redo`, so in this scenario, We can use this in any nested store layer, it's not just in the root store.
+And we must handle `'UNDO_HISTORY@UNDO', 'UNDO_HISTORY@REDO', 'UNDO_HISTORY@ADD', 'UNDO_HISTORY@CLEAR'` in our custom reducers.

+---
 ## Usage

 add the undoHistoryReducer to your top state